ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 Learning is perhaps the most important aspect of intelligence.
 Surprisingly, most people do not know how to learn effectively.

-We can improve our learning ability by using scientifically backed approaches.
-But science speaks to the *average subject*, and to none of us in particular.
-To find what works for *us* - we should understand the fundamentals behind learning, start with general recommendations, and experiment.
+We can improve our learning ability by understanding the processes behind learning and following scientifically backed advice.

+Science, however, speaks to the *average subject* - and to none of us in particular.
+Thus it is best to start with general recommendations and experiment to find what works for *us*.

 It is also better to be practical rather than optimal.
 If we can sustain a reasonably effective learning strategy, there is no need to push for the last 5%, risking burnout.
-In other words, whether we enjoy a given style of learning is an important factor.
+In other words, whether we enjoy a particular style of learning is an important factor.

 # Fundamentals
 In this section, we cover the fundamentals of effective learning.
 We discuss important mental states, learning processes, procrastination, and health.